karencch/data-struc-alg-II-class-project/README.md

 # My Solution
 I created a hash table of packages and package details.
 I implemented a nearest neighbor algorithm, which is a type of greedy algorithm, to deliver my packages.
+My program can be run in the command line.
+Please run main.py.